-Five (5) spots will be available for any 2016 volunteers that wish to participate in the 2017 race.
+Three (3) spots will be available for any 2019 volunteers that wish to participate in the 2020 race.
 The team can be composed of one volunteer and the partner of their choice or two volunteers.
 The teams will be selected at random through a lottery system.

-Eleven (11) team plus if any of the above categories are not filled, the Director’s will choose the teams to round out the 20 spots.
+Nine (9) teams plus if any of the above categories are not filled, the Race Director’s will choose the teams to round out the 20 spots.
 These teams will be chosen from returning racers, volunteers and new teams that have not yet been selected in a previous category.

 ** Please note that the 20 teams selected will be announced but the Team of Directors reserves the right to and will not announce who the Director’s Choice teams are.
 All decisions by the Team of Directors are final and are not subject to review or appeal.

 In the past, rules excluded teams who raced three (3) times or won twice (2) from racing again.
 Racer Alumni may apply but they must commit to raising at least $3,000.
 All funds raised, including the $3,000 will count toward your STOAR total and can be used to purchase STOAR tokens.

 Apply with enthusiasm.
 It’s easy to get accepted!

 There are a few general things to keep in mind to increase your chances of being accepted to SOAR:

 Be Creative: Race Directors need to get a sense of how teams will fare in the race.
 Show us what you will bring to SOAR!
 SOAR Directors encourage applicants to include a link to a video portion of their application.
 Media sites such as YouTube and Vimeo can host a video for free and you can include a link to it in your application.

 Be Fun: When the directors are looking to fill in the 15 Director’s choice spots, they are looking for enthusiastic and energetic people that will contribute to the already amazing experience of SOAR.

 Be Honest: Complete your application form honestly.
 The Director’s are usually pretty good a spotting a tall tale!